browserengineering/book/book/accessibility.md

 can't see a computer screen at all.
 Browsers have [*accessibility*][a11y] features aimed at all of these use cases, taking advantage of the fact that web pages [declare] UI and allow the browser to manipulate it [on behalf][ua] of the user.
+On top of these features, browsers need to provide a robust set of features to help web sites avoid losing accessibility when customizing their look and feel.
 Accessiblity is a critical part of a modern browser.
-On top of these features, browsers need to provide a robust set of features to help web sites avoid losing accessibility when customizing their look and feel beyond that provided by built-in elements.

 [ua]: http://localhost:8001/intro.html#the-role-of-the-browser